-- Apply to Casper College as a degree seeking student. - Have taken or be enrolled in the courses listed above. - Have a cumulative GPA of 2.3 or better. - Have done 8 hours of observation with a Respiratory Therapist. - Must have a CPR card for healthcare providers. - Complete the application for the Respiratory Therapy program. - Include three letters of recommendation and a letter stating why you want to become a respiratory therapist that will be turned in with your application to the program.
+- Apply to Casper College as a degree seeking student. - Have taken or be enrolled in the courses listed above. - Have a cumulative GPA of 2.3 or better. - Have done 8 hours of observation with a Respiratory Therapist. - Complete the application for the Respiratory Therapy program. - Include 3 (three) letters of recommendation. - Letter stating why you want to become a respiratory therapist that will be turned in with your application to the program.